 The software is organized into several environments.

 python3- This is the default Python environment and is pip-based.
 It has general astronomy and plotting software.
+This is usually a good choice for any work that doesn’t involve high-energy data or a Fornax demo notebook.

 py-{notebook-name}- These environments are pip-based.